Right tackle Garry Gilliam signs offer sheet with 49ers, Seahawks now have five days to match

 Seahawks right tackle Garry Gilliam, a restricted free agent, signed an offer sheet with the 49ers on Monday, according to a report from ESPN.
 Seattle now has five days to match the offer or lose Gilliam with no compensation.

-Seahawks right tackle Garry Gilliam signed an offer sheet from the San Francisco 49ers on Monday for a one-year deal, according to a report from ESN’s Sheil Kapadia.
+Seahawks right tackle Garry Gilliam signed an offer sheet from the San Francisco 49ers on Monday for a one-year deal, according to a report from ESN’s Sheil Kapadia that other reports stated was later confirmed by the 49ers.

-Since Gilliam is a restricted free agent who was tendered an offer last month, Seattle now has five days to match the offer and keep him.
-But if Seattle does not match then it will lose Gilliam without compensation.
+Since Gilliam is a restricted free agent who was tendered at $1.797 million last month by the Seahawks, Seattle now has five days to match San Francisco’s contract and keep him.
+But if Seattle does not match, then it will lose Gilliam without compensation.

-Gilliam last week turned down a multi-year contract.
-A one-year deal, however, will allow Gilliam to still become an unrestricted free agent while it also likely includes some guaranteed money.
+Gilliam last week turned down a multi-year contract from the 49ers during a visit on Thursday, but kept the lines of communication open.
+He decided to accept a second offer, due in part because a one-year will allow Gilliam to still become an unrestricted free agent.
+It also likely includes some guaranteed money (terms of the offer sheet were not immediately available).

-Gilliam received a tender from the Seahawks in March at the lowest level, meaning Gilliam would get a one-year contact for $1,797 million for 2017.
+Gilliam received a tender from the Seahawks in March at the lowest level, meaning Gilliam would get a one-year contact for $1.797 million for 2017 if he makes the team.
 But none of the money is guaranteed and Gilliam will be in a fight for the right tackle spot if he stays with the Seahawks with Seattle likely to move last year’s first-round pick, Germain Ifedi, to that position to make way for free agent guard Oday Aboushi.

 Most Read Stories